johnnyr0x/kubernetes-setup/README.md

 - **Control plane detection** - Identifies which VMs are control plane vs workers
 - **Supervisor resource checking** - Detects CPU/memory constraints on supervisor control plane
 - **Comprehensive diagnostics** - Checks VMs, machines, secrets, connectivity, and platform resources

+#### Security Note on SSH Passwords

+`debug-vks-vms.sh` retrieves and displays the `vmware-system-user` SSH password for your cluster's VMs.
+Be mindful of where you run this script and how its output is handled to avoid exposing sensitive credentials in insecure environments (e.g., public logs, shared screens).

 #### Example Output